Edinburgh Dog and Cat Home

 The decision to implement the real Living Wage led to more than half of EDCH’s employees receiving a wage increase to the real Living Wage.
 This made a real impact on employees and worked to help address any money worries their team were experiencing.

-The Living Wage and Living Hours were not the only changes.
 Mental health and compassion fatigue are also serious issues within the animal care sector and staff can often experience burn out from the challenging and emotional situations which they are faced with.
 To tackle this, EDCH created a new chill out area called ‘Paws and Chill’ which staff can access if they need some time to relax and process the daily challenges of their work.

 Benefits